rgfindl/serverless-carrier-info/README.md

 `npm run stack-up`

 There is an output parameter called `ApiUrl` that you will need in the next step.
-This will be your Twillio webhook url.
+This will be your Twilio webhook url.

 ## Twillio Webhook Setup
 Twilio needs to call our Lambda function every time it gets a message.